 It is said that at Ragnarök, Sól will be caught up with and devoured by Sköll, or alternately Fenrir.
 After the event, Sól is prophesied to give birth to a second sun: a daughter, also named Sól, who will take her mother’s power, and light the new world, Gimle.
 Sól thus bears archetypal ties to the mythical divine bird, Phoenix of Persian mythology.

 In Grminismal, Óðin explains that there is a shield between Sól and the worlds below, and that without which, the earth and seas would otherwise burn up.

 Thoughts on Sól

-In addition to Saulė of Baltic Europe, Sól was worshiped by the Celts, by the name Sulis, the goddess who presided over thermal springs, thought to be heated by the power of the sun.
+In addition to Saulė of Baltic Europe, Sól was worshiped by the Celts, by the name Sulis, a goddess who presided over thermal springs, thought to be heated by the power of the sun.
 She further bears a resemblance to Amaterasu, the sun goddess of Japan, and of the course, the demi-goddess figure of the Phoenix, in Persian myth.
 She has the same roots as the Hindu goddess of the sun, Surya.
-Strangely enough, the Romans worshiped the sun god Sol as a male deity.

-According to some lore, Sól regards her eternal chase across the sky from the wolf that chases her to be a fun game.
+According to some lore, Sól regards her eternal race across the sky from the wolf that chases her to be a fun game.